rupali317/qr-code-challenge-react-sass/README.md

 ### What I learned

 1) Importance of rel="noreferrer”.
-When we use target="_blank" in your HTML code to open a link in a new tab or window, there's a potential security risk, especially in older web browsers.
+When we use target="_blank" in HTML code to open a link in a new tab or window, there's a potential security risk, especially in older web browsers.
 If we do not add this information to the link, there's a chance that the newly opened tab or window can know details about the page that opened it.
 This might not be a problem in many cases, but it could potentially be exploited by bad websites.

 ### Improvements from previous version